+Suggested Electives: office machines, physical education, literature, shorthand, psychology, history, government, sociology.

-- Students who have credit for high school typing will schedule an approved elective in lieu of typing. - Communication Electives: RT 106 Technical Writing and Reports; ENG 1123 English Composition. - DMT Electives: DMT 103 Basic Merchandise Selection DMT 114 Simulated Bus.
-Training DMT 105 Display Technique DMT 215 Business Internship - Approved electives may be chosen from the following: Art, Beginning Photograph, Journalism, P.E., Sociology, DMT or General Business courses not previously taken.
-All electives must be approved by the student's advisor. - DMT 100 Salesmanship.
-This course gives the student a survey of the importance of selling, its nature, its procedures, and an explanation of the salesman's job and the necessary qualifications to sell.
+- DMT 100 Salesmanship.
+This course gives the student a survey of the improtance of selling, its nature, its procedures, and an explanation of the salesman's job and the necessary qualifications to sell.
 The characteristics and nature of buyers, reasons why people buy, facts about the company and their operations and the selling process.
 Cases and problems in selling are included, together with oral preparation.
 Three semester hours. - DMT 101 Retailing.
 The role of retailing in the economy is emphasized.
 The development of the present retail structure and the functions of it are included.
-Managerial problems resulting from current economics and social trends are brought out.
+Managerial problems resulting from current economic and social trends are brought out.
 Three semester hours. - DMT 102 Principles of Business Management.
 This course is designed to give an insight into the modern business.
-Study will include formation of business organizations, resources of business, managing a business, the role of business in society, small business management, and careers in large corporations and non-business organization.
-Three semester hours. - DMT 103 Basic Merchandise Selection.
-In this course, emphasis is placed on the origin and composition of products, methods of production, quality characteristics and care of merchandise.
-Three semester hours. - DMT 104 Modeling and Personal Development.
-This course is designed to teach students fundamentals of visual poise and modeling.
-Through this course the student will not only learn basic rules for a model, but also the application of design principles to wardrobe selection and coordination.
-Emphasis will be placed on grooming and individual care, figure problems, make-up techniques, and personal appearance for occupations and careers.
-Three semester hours. - DMT 105 Display Techniques.
-This course will emphasize the principles and applications of retail sales promotion and the purposes of display and its value as a promotional device.
-Two semester hours.
+Study will include formation of business organizations, resources of business, managing a business, the role of business in society, small business management, and careers in large corporations and non-business organizations.
+Three semester hours. - DMT 111 Retailing.
+This course is designed to give emphasis on financial control, customer operations, sales promotion and store management.
+Attention is given to systematic problem solving techniques.
+Three semester hours. - DMT 112, 202, 214 Business Seminar I, II, III.
+These are required courses for Distribution and Marketing students, beginning with their second semester, who are placed on acceptable on-the-job training.
+Students will meet with their instructor one hour per week during which time discussion sessions will be held that pertain to current OJT situations.
+Business etiquette, business dress, employer-employee relations, selling experiences and management problem solving will be discussion topics.
+One semester hour each. - DMT 203 Merchandising.

-- DMT 114 Simulated Business Training.
-This course is designed to give the student training in assembling store equipment, cash register operations, merchandising, signpress operations and building displays.
-Three semester hours. - DMT 203 Retail Merchandising.
 Introduction to the field of merchandising with emphasis on its historical development and trends, career opportunities, marketers and merchandising methods.
 Three semester hours. - DMT 204 Marketing.
-The student of retail, wholesale and service selling, along with recent innovations in the marketing process.
+The study of retail, wholesale and service selling, along with recent innovations in the marketing process.
 A broad knowledge of the field of marketing is emphasized.
-Three semester hours. - DMT 207 Advertising.
+Three semester hours.

+- DMT 207 Advertising.
 The role of advertising in our economy, advertising media, budgeting, planning, scheduling and evaluating are included.
 Retail advertising is given emphasis in this course.
 Three semester hours. - DMT 208 Fashion Color and Design.
 The working of the fashion world, including haute couture and mass production designers and how they work, leading markets, social, economic and political forces affecting fashions.
 Three semester hours. - DMT 209 Textiles.
 Study of basic textile terminology and textile fibers.
 Emphasis on identification, construction, and fabric finishes.
 Three semester hours. - DMT 210 Personnel Management.
 Study of the objectives, functions and organization of personnel programs.
 Emphasis on: Job evaluation, selection and placement education and training, employee services and relationships, and management labor relations.
 Three semester hours. - DMT 211 Fashion Buying.
-A study of the duties and problems of the fashion buyers, demand forecasing, sources of buying information, buying policies and practices, and budgeting problems.
+A study of the duties and problems of the fashion buyers, demand forecasting, sources of buying information, buying policies and practices, and budgeting problems.
 Three semester hours. - DMT 212 Principles of Supervision.
 Study of supervisors job, human relations with individual and work groups, fundamental and special techniques of supervising people.
-Three semester hours. - DMT 214 Marketing Management.
-A study of the various problems encountered in marketing situations in a free enterprise society.
-Special attention will be given to problems and decision-making in the areas of distribution, promotion, product planning, pricing, and consumer behavior.
-Three semester hours.
-Prerequisite: DMT - Marketing. - DMT 215 Business Internship.
-Internship in an approved retailing or marketing organization under the supervision of the organization concerned and the DMT instructor.
-Written assignments required of the student along with a written evaluation of the student made by the organization furnishing training.
-A minimum of 15 hours working per week.
-Three semester hours. - DMT 216 Fashion Marketing and Merchandising.
-This course will examine specific areas in the fashion industry such as sales training, customer relations, fashion advertising, visual merchandising, planning merchandise assortments, and developing a fashion image through fashion coordination and promotion.
+Three semester hours. - DMT 213 Fashion Accessories.
+Study will include leather, shoes, handbags gloves, belts, umbrellas, hoisery, intimate apparel, millinery, rings, furs, jewelry, cosmetics, and market fashion accessories.
 Three semester hours.